-Shoe Care - Khakis Style
+Shoe Care with Khakis Flair

 When it comes to shoe care you need to invest a little time and pride, your freshly polished shoes will elevate your entire wardrobe.
 After countless pairs, from Alden to Edward Green, one thing is for certain; regular care and quality products will keep your shoes healthy, pristine and long lasting.
 This level of appurtenance defines your commitment to your persona and honors the appreciation of bench-made footwear.

 We use Saphir shoe care products for all shoe maintenance.

 - Horsehair shoe brush